European Council & EPP Summit

 The history of the EPP Summit traces back to 1980 when EPP President Leo TINDEMANS called for a leaders meeting in Strasbourg and then again a new meeting was held in 1983 in the Château Val Duchesse in Brussels; but it wasn’t until 1986 at the insistence of German Chancellor Helmut KOHL, that this leaders meetings became a constant matter.
 The first of those meetings, which then were called Conference of Party and Government Leaders, met in the Palais d’Egmont, in Brussels and all the Christian democratic leaders of the time took part: KOHL (Germany), Wilfried MARTENS (Belgium); Ruud LUBBERS (Netherlands); Jacques SANTER (Luxembourg) and Garret FitzGerald (IRELAND).
 There are normally two configurations of the EPP Summit: the Statutory Summit in which only leaders of EU Member States take part and the Enlarged Summit, to which non-EU leaders are also invited.

 It normally takes a few hours before the European Council but extraordinary Summit are not uncommon.
-Traditional places for the EPP Summit to meet in Brussels are the Palais des Académies in the Place des Palais and the Bouchout Castle in Meise.
+A traditional place for the EPP Summit to meet in Brussels is the Palais des Académies.